There are quite a few popular tropical plants grown for their foliage, but many of them are toxic to pets.

 Fittonia Albivenis Uses

-Their trailing habit makes them perfect for hanging baskets, where they’ll put your spider plant to shame.
+Their trailing habit makes them perfect for hanging baskets because of the green leaves with white veins, where they’ll put your spider plant to shame.
 They also make lovely creeping ground cover in filtered sun locations in zones 11 to 12.

-Due to their love of humidity, this species – and especially its dwarf cultivars – are a great choice for terrariums.
+Due to the White vein plant’s love of humidity, this species – and especially its dwarf cultivars – are a great choice for terrariums.

 Traditionally, natives used this species to treat headaches and muscle pain, and it was even used as a hallucinogen by the Machiguenga at one point.

-The plant has been the subject of research for pharmaceutical use, although no studies have been conducted on its supposed hallucinogenic effects.
+The White veined fittonia has been the subject of research for pharmaceutical use, although no studies have been conducted on its supposed hallucinogenic effects.